500 words, 1,000 words, 2,000 words.

 The ideal blog post length depends on your exact niche and industry, but long form content is universal.

-Looking at the studies I touched on today, it’s safe that to say that approximately 2,000 word articles is a good goal to aim for.
+Looking at the studies I touched on today, it’s safe to say that approximately 2,000 word articles are a good goal to aim for.

-Long form content improves SEO performance, gets increased social shares, and shifts your brand into an authority.
+Long form content improves SEO performance, increases social shares, and shifts your brand into an authority.